mr1716/Elastic-Certified-Engineer-Exam-8.1/Developing_Search_Applications.md

 https://www.elastic.co/guide/en/elasticsearch/reference/8.1/indices-aliases.html

-1. check that the feild you want to filter is a keyword
+1. check that the field you want to filter is a keyword

 ```json
 GET accounts-raw/_mapping/field/gender